OpenSDN-io/docs/release/tf4k8s/TF-for-K8s-Quick-Start-Guide.md

     #Create networks:
     kubectl apply -f network.yaml

-Creation of network can be confirmed via the TF web-ui from `configure` tab `networking -> network` switch to `k8s-default` namespace, you should see the two networks.
+Creation of network can be confirmed via the OpenSDN web-ui from `configure` tab `networking -> network` switch to `k8s-default` namespace, you should see the two networks.
 Next we will create the three pods, namely: `left-pod`, `service-pod` and `right-pod`.
 The `left-pod` is attached to the `left-network` subnet and the `right-pod` is attached to the `right-network` subnet.
 The `service-pod` has multiple interface, used to connect to both left and right network subnets.

     #Create a new file named `multiIntPods.yaml` with the following content:
     apiVersion: v1